pszjmb1/waywardWifiAnalysis/README.md

 2. Run analysis5ShiftAndDoctorSpecific

 ### Place finding
-This still incomplete.
+This is still incomplete.
 Two script files are given with different outcomes:

 	I. Neighbour build up in time (note that dissimilar items may be connected by others that they match)
 		A. Run the Python script  [placeprints.py](https://github.com/pszjmb1/waywardWifiAnalysis/blob/master/placeprints.py)